BrookeHeck/can-of-books-backend/README.md

 **Author**: Jeffrey Smith and Brooke Heck

-**Version**: 2.0.0
+**Version**: 3.0.0

 ## Overview
 This is a backend server for the Can of Books application.
 The application uses a database to store different books.
-The current version only allows users to make get requests and see the books already in the database, add a book to the database, and delete a book.
+The current version only allows users to make get requests and see the books already in the database, add a book to the database, delete a book, and update and existing book in the database.
 The server queries a Mongo database and uses Mongoose to create a book Schema and Model to uniformly stored data.

 ## Getting Started
 Run the npm install command in order to get express, cors, dotenv, and mongoose modules installed in your environment.
 Also, refer to the sample env file in order to get the database URI and port variables set up.